Bankstown Airport Air Traffic Control Tower

-The Bankstown Airport Air Traffic Control Tower is a heritage-listed air traffic control tower at Tower Road, Bankstown, Sydney, New South Wales, Australia.
-It was added to the Australian Commonwealth Heritage List on 22 January 2016.
+The Bankstown Airport Air Traffic Control Tower is a heritage-listed air traffic control tower at Tower Road, Bankstown, Sydney, Australia.

 History

 From the early 1950s the use of Bankstown Airport increased dramatically: annual movements rose from 100,000 to 280,000 between 1962 and 1967.
 By the mid-1960s, Bankstown was widely recognised as the headquarters of Australia's general aviation industry.
 Improvements to the airport over this period included: a sealed 941m-long runway (1952); a 1,190m-long sealed runway (1962); the installation of runway lighting (1965); and a third sealed runway (914m).

-On 5 July 1968, the Department of Civil Aviation announced that a new 60ft-high air traffic control tower, with associated powerhouse and equipment would be built at Bankstown (combined cost $250,000) on the western side of the airport, opposite the site of the Royal Australian Air Force control tower.
+On 5 July 1968, the Department of Civil Aviation announced that a new 60 ft-high air traffic control tower, with associated powerhouse and equipment would be built at Bankstown (combined cost $250,000) on the western side of the airport, opposite the site of the Royal Australian Air Force control tower.
 In its siting and facilities the new tower conformed to Master Facility Schedule (MFS) no. 18 (issue 2, May 1967), specifying requirements for standard facilities in control towers and stating principles to be observed in the preparation of control tower unit facility schedules.

 The complex was commissioned in 1970.